Stormzone: Later history

 Following Death Dealer and a subsequent live tour supporting Tesla, and an appearance at 2009's Sweden Rocks Festival guitarist Steve Doherty left the band due to family commitments.
 He was replaced by 21-year-old guitarist Chris Polin, who had been known to the band due to his presence in Belfast metal band Sorrowfall.
 Six weeks after Doherty's departure, the band were back onstage, supporting Y&T in a sold-out show in Stormzone's home-town of Belfast.

 After the departure of Chris Polin in early 2011, Steve Moore joined the band.
 Having played previously with Riff Master General and Fireland, he has toured with the likes of Kreator and DragonForce and has appeared on, and engineered, several albums.

 After supporting Stryper on the Spanish leg of their 2011 European tour, the band played the W.E.T. stage at Wacken Open Air Festival in Germany.
 They then set about recording their third album Zero To Rage, which was released by SPV/Steamhammer in November 2011.
 It was produced by Steve Moore at FireMachine Studio in Antrim, Northern Ireland.

 Three Kings was released in September 2013 on Metal Nation Records.
 An official video for the title track was recorded in August 2013.

 After several tours in the UK and Ireland with Saxon, and appearances at Sonisphere Festival and Bloodstock Open Air in 2014, the band recorded their fifth album Seven Sins, again produced by Steve Moore at FireMachine Studio.
 The album is currently available via Metal Nation Records.

 The band recorded a further album Lucifer's Factory on Metal Nations before moving to German label Metalapolis Records for their most recent album Ignite The Machine in 2020.

+Moore and McNulty left the band in 2023 to concentrate on power metal band, Whiteabbey.